 In 2014, the University of Hawaiʻi was rated the most diverse campus in the United States by the Chronicle of Higher Education.

 Exploring the Island

 Even if you don't have a car there are several ways to go out and see the island.
-Making friends with locals is certainly an option, also joining clubs which go on adventures.
+Making friends with locals is certainly an option, as is joining clubs that go on trips and adventures.

-If you find yourself bored here it's probably because you're locking yourself in your room and only studying or hanging out on campus.
-You may want to try Outdoor EDventures which takes you on field trips on Saturdays and Sundays, down to South Point, over to Hapuna Beach on Kona side, kayaking, hiking, stargazing on Maunakea, etc.
+If you find yourself bored here, it's probably because you're locking yourself in your room and only studying or hanging out on campus.
+You may want to try Outdoor EdVentures which takes you on field trips on Saturdays and Sundays all over the island, such as Hapuna Beach, South Point, and Volcanoes National Park, to go swimming, hiking, kayaking and stargazing.